ocharles/blog/guest-posts/2014-12-18-rank-n-types.md

 ---
-title: 24 Days of GHC Extensions: Rank N Types
+title: "24 Days of GHC Extensions: Rank N Types"
 ---

 It's been a while since 24 Days of GHC Extensions looked at an extension that radically altered the landscape of programs we can write.
 Today, [ertes](https://twitter.com/ertesx) is going to walk us through (extensively!)
 GHC's *rank n types* feature.